ArthurianX/transcode-lambda/README.md

 ### 1. Deploy the [ffmpeg-lambda-layer](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:145266761615:applications~ffmpeg-lambda-layer) on your Lambda

-### 2. Create an S3 bucket
+### 2. Create two S3 buckets, one for input, one for output

-name it, for example, "garden-snapshots" **in the same region as the ffmpeg-lambda-layer**
+They must be **in the same region as the ffmpeg-lambda-layer**

 ### 3. Create timelapse lambda